28th July 2021

 Peloton is one of the biggest names in exercise equipment, with its high-end exercise bikes grabbing the attention of fitness fanatics.

 The company was founded in 2012, and it quickly became a household name by complementing the standard exercise bike experience with livestreamed and on-demand classes, app interactivity, and statistical monitoring for users.
 Peloton's ambition was to bring the gym class to your home, customised for every user.

 Until now, Peloton's main focus has been exercise bikes, and it's one of the most premium brands in this area – although it's now venturing into treadmills with the Peloton Tread (more on this below).

 Table notes: Scores are based on an online survey of 3,548 members of the public in October 2020.
 Sample size for brand shown in brackets.
 Customer score: based on satisfaction with the brand and likelihood to recommend.
 Ease of use: the brands that scored highly in our survey had products that were rated as easy to use on a day-to-day basis.
 Build quality: brands that scored highly in this area had products that were rated as well made and designed.
 Value for money: high-scoring brands had products that were rated as worth the money they cost to buy.

 Peloton offers two models of exercise bike.

 This the classic upright exercise bike with a 22-inch HD monitor for streaming classes on-demand.
-Classes available range from beginner's tutorials to high-intensity sessions filmed at Peloton's NYC studio.
+Classes range from beginners' tutorials to high-intensity sessions filmed at Peloton's New York City studio.